Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 #### What:
 - Free early literacy programming including Baby, Toddler, and School Readiness online and in person
+- Immersive Learning Children’s collections including Read the Rainbow Kits, levelled book kits for each stage of reading, and PlaySmarts Toy and Game collection which is built around ten activities such as counting, feeling, moving, sensing and more with suggested age ranges for each item.
 - Literacy collection ‒ for adults learning the basics of letters and numbers
 - Audio kits ‒ Books and CDs.
 Also available online through Tumblebooks
 - Language learning ‒ for English and many other languages ‒ in audio, print, electronic or some combination (or learn online using the Mango Languages learning programs)